We arrive at Playa Grande, yet another stunning slice of paradise on Costa Rica’s Pacific coastline.

 Our verdict on surfing in Costa Rica

 It’s a long way to get to Costa Rica from Australia.
-We could have had similar surfing experiences much closer to home.
-If you’re a hard core surfer there are plenty of fantastic breaks up and down the coast, however I wouldn’t travel all the way to Costa Rica just for surfing.
+We could have had similar surfing experiences much closer to home but it’s great to explore different areas.
+If you’re an experienced surfer there are plenty of fantastic breaks up and down the coast.

 Our trip wasn’t just about surfing though.